I dropped my phone: notes on the roundest object in the world

 “Just don't drop it!”

 Once, I was allowed to hold the roundest object in the world.
 It cannot be dropped, because it is the subject of an international project to “solve” the kilogram.
 You see, scientists have a bit of a crisis on their hands.
 Those objects we use to measure the world around us – despite their seeming endurance – have turned out to be too specific, too vulnerable to that very world over time.
-One German metrology lab's goal is to render the kilogram artefacts – upon which all standard measurements of mass are based – irrelevant by securing an infallible theoretical model of the kilogram.
-To this end, metrologists are using a perfect silcon-28 “kilosphere” and counting every atom within it.
+One German metrology lab's goal is to render the kilogram artifacts – upon which all standard measurements of mass are based – irrelevant by securing an infallible theoretical model of the kilogram.
+To this end, metrologists are using a perfect silicon-28 “kilosphere” and counting every atom within it.
 Someday, the kilogram will be nothing more than a number.
 A Platonic ideal of the Earth – once considered perfectly round but since discovered to be a bit too wide around the middle – has been mapped onto this superlatively perfect object in hopes of finally attaining a model precise enough that it does not suffer the limitations of our material world: an object that will transcend realness in order to quantify it.